dpc10ster/RJafroc/README.md

 * I know the Windows software is much easier to use, so I am keeping it online for now, but I cannot maintain or extend it.
 * This repository also serves as the **Online Appendix** to my book: **Chakraborty DP: Observer Performance Methods for Diagnostic Imaging - Foundations, Modeling, and Applications with R-Based Examples.
 Taylor-Francis LLC; 2017**.

-# Update History #
+# Update History
 * See https://dpc10ster.github.io/RJafroc/news/index.html.
-* Current GitHub version is 1.3.1.9000.
+* Current GitHub version is 1.3.1.9000, on the `master` branch.
 * Current CRAN version is 1.3.1.

-# Branch designations #
+# Branch designations
-**The complete (all vignettes and tests) and most current and tested version of the software is on the `master` branch.** The `development` branch is for ongoing development/experimental work.
-When finished and tested, the `development` branch should be merged with `master`, then file-size-limited and merged to CRAN branch, and then submitted to CRAN.
+**The complete (all vignettes and tests) and most current and tested version of the software is on the `master` branch.** The `developer` branch is for development/experimental work.
 The website is pushed from `master` branch.

-# Documentation (articles or vignettes) is available at https://dpc10ster.github.io/RJafroc/ #
+# Documentation (articles or vignettes) is available at https://dpc10ster.github.io/RJafroc/
 Highly recommended in order to familiarize oneself with the code.
 It has some `QuickStart` vignettes that will enable one already familiar with the Windows software to run the R code.

-# My wiki is at https://github.com/dpc10ster/RJafroc/wiki #
+# My wiki is at https://github.com/dpc10ster/RJafroc/wiki
 This is under development and **may be dropped in future** in favor of an online book, or extended vignettes.

-# A CRAN version of `RJafroc` has been published #
+# A CRAN version of `RJafroc` has been published
-Thanks to help from Dr. Peter Phillips, version 1.2.0 of `RJafroc` has passed CRAN tests.
-This version is on the `cran` branch.
+Version 1.3.1 of `RJafroc` has passed CRAN tests.
+This version is on the `cran2` branch.

-# Those already familiar with installing R packages from GitHub can ignore the following directions #
+# Those already familiar with installing R packages from GitHub can ignore the following directions

-# How do I get set up? #
+# How do I get set up?
-## Short version: install directly from GitHub using package `devtools` ##
+## Short version: install directly from GitHub using package `devtools`
 * Install `R` and `RStudio`.
 * Create an empty directory, e.g., `myProject`.
 In my computer it is `/Users/Dev/Downloads/myProject`.
 * Open `RStudio`.